preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/quick-search-612/index.rst

 + **Enable Spelling Suggestions**: Select this option to display spelling suggestions in Quick Search.
 It's the same functionality that Microsoft 365 has.
 + **Search Categories**: One or more Search Categories can be added (if more than one is available).
 + **Row Limit**: You can set Row Limit for each Search Category.
 Row Limit is the number of objects per Search Results "page".
++ **Image/Icon Sizes**: Here you can set the size of the icon or image used in the search result list.
++ **Image Ratio**: Here you can set the image ratio used in the search result list.

 View more results
 ******************